notuntoward/ref/obsidian/Obsidian Share Vault/Work/Between Jobs/Interview Prep/SQL training/SQL for Data Science (Coursera, UC-Davis)/Module 3 - SQL for Data Science.md

 	- gives you a the employee and manager names on the same row
 	- because it's LEFT, you'll get a NULL for employees without a manager
 - Apparently (but she doesn't explain): `|| ' ' ||`  is string concatenation of 1st and last names
+	- YES, that's correct.
+See: [[Module 4 - Modifying and Analyzing Data with SQL#Concatenation]]
 - EmployeeName and ManagerName are aliases

 # Advanced Joins: Left, Right, and Full Outer Joins
 From: [Advanced Joins: Left, Right, a...](https://www.coursera.org/learn/sql-for-data-science/lecture/993cg/advanced-joins-left-right-and-full-outer-joins)

 - @ SQL Lite only does LEFT joins!
-	- not a huge loss: RIGHT joins are the same as a LEFT join with the reversed order
+	- n RIGHT not a huge loss: RIGHT joins are the same as a LEFT join with the reversed order
 ![[image-23.png|325x208]]

 The syntax for pandas-like "outer" is FULL OUTER (in SQL Lite only?)